 Convergence insufficiency is a condition in which eyes are unable to function together when looking at nearby objects.
-Our brains combine information they receive from both eyes to see objects clearly and in a single image.
-Eyes must converge and focus on the same point.
+Our brain combines information it receives from both eyes to see objects clearly and in a single image.
+The eyes must converge and focus on the same point.
 To preserve convergence and eye alignment when objects become closer to the face, the eyes must bend inward.
 Individuals with CI have difficulty converging and keeping eye alignment.
 This condition causes double or blurred vision because one eye is incapable of turning inward to the required level.

-Convergence insufficiency is one of the most common vision conditions, as it affects as many as up to 17 percent of individuals (children and adults).⠀
+Convergence insufficiency is one of the most common vision conditions, as it affects as many as up to 17 % of individuals (children and adults).⠀

-Specific cause for convergence insufficiency is unknown.
+The specific cause of convergence insufficiency is unknown.
 Infection, traumatic brain injury, certain drugs, neurodegenerative illnesses, myasthenia gravis, or Graves ophthalmopathy can all cause convergence insufficiency.

 Diagnosis is set based on a full eye examination.
 Tests will include visual sharpness assessment.
-Eye care provider will examine how your eyes converge when you’re supposed to look at things from a close distance.
-It’s possible that you’ll need to repeat this test with each eye independently and then together.
+An eye care provider will examine how your eyes converge when you’re supposed to look at things from a close distance.
+It’s possible that you’ll need to repeat this test with each eye independently, and then together.
 With just a health history and eye examination, your practitioner should be able to diagnose the issue.

-To be able to precisely diagnose CI, doctor should take at least the measurements of near point ofconvergence, exodeviation, accommodation and positive fusional vergence.
+To be able to precisely diagnose CI, a doctor should take at least the measurements of the near point of convergence, exodeviation, accommodation, and positive fusional vergence.

 Download 5 Simple Eye Exercises